-Starting in 5th grade, students can play a musical instrument.
-Students have their choice of playing flute, clarinet, saxophone, trumpet, French horn, trombone, or drums.
-Interested students begin with one class lesson per week.
-In 5th & 6th grades, weekly class lessons are scheduled, and band rehearsals increase to two times per week.
-Both grade levels perform in the annual Winter Concert and Spring Concert.
+- Starting in 5th grade, students can play a musical instrument.
+Interested students begin with one class lesson per week. - In 5th & 6th grades, weekly class lessons are scheduled, and band rehearsals occur two times per week. - Both grade levels perform in the annual Winter Concert and Spring Concert.
 Band and lessons continue through middle and high school with many opportunities for students to pursue their interests.